Bemidji native Russell Mason feels prepared to work as a construction electrician apprentice once he’s graduated from Northwest Technical College.

 The scholarship is helping Mason achieve his dream of becoming an electrician and continue a family tradition started by his father — who also is a master electrician.
 He said NTC is allowing him to stay close to home, which gives him more time to spend with his wife, Emily, and their young son, Theodore.

-“When I finished high school in 2013, I worked for a fiber optic company,” he said.
+“When I finished high school, I worked for a fiber optic company,” he said.
 “I was traveling and moving around for work in Kansas, Illinois, and North and South Dakota.
 I didn’t have a lot of time with my family.
 Staying here in town keeps me closer to home and my family, giving me more time with them.”

 Over the last few summers, Mason has served as a service apprentice for Bessler/Weibolt Electric.
 Mason said that the course experience during his first year at NTC has provided him with opportunities to build a relationship with Bessler/Weibolt before completing his diploma.